-From Burgundy to Lyon to tiny towns along the Côte Vermeille, jobless and living as a nomad while adhering to regimented excursion hours, I begin to wonder if this isn’t an echo of wartime.
+From Burgundy to Lyon to tiny towns along the Côte Vermeille, jobless and living as a nomad while adhering to regimented excursion hours, I begin to wonder if I’m in some wartime echochamber.
 But rather than feeling desperate, somehow it’s still possible to get by.
 They’ve been through it before, and they know the secret foundation of nourishment is sensory pleasure.
 Not only is everything rich in flavor, it’s beautiful to look at and invigorating to smell.
 I find myself gravitating towards these redefined necessities: baguette, eggs, cheese, butter, pate, saucisson, poulet rotie with roasted potatoes, citrus, figs, and the glorious seasonal vegetables: radish, tomatoes, lettuces, eggplant, cauliflower, leeks, mushrooms, and my favorite, 1 euro for a pound of green beans.
 Not to mention croissants, tartes, gateaux, confitures, and honey.
-Food and wine culture are such an intrinsic part of the lifestyle that even during lockdown access to these creations is unquestioned; they are in fact essential.
+Food and wine culture are such an intrinsic part of the lifestyle that even during lockdown access to these creations remains unquestioned; they are in fact essential.

 It’s easy to develop rapports with the farmers at stands you frequent, showing appreciation and curiosity and in turn they offer their best, sometimes revealing a secret stash.
 One fromageur in Banyuls who specializes in brebis and chèvre, opened up a box behind him of a super fresh brebis in tiny cups which usually is reserved for the grands-mères and sells out immediately.
 He explains it is still sweet with natural sugars so best to enjoy as a dessert with a little confiture or honey.
 Nevertheless I make sure to try it first without anything.
 The texture is similar to a panna cotta but disappears on tongue contact leaving a lingering taste of sweet cream on the exhale.
 The next time I see him I remark on the pleasure of it, and he is happy.